JorjaKark/FSI-LABS-9/LOGBOOK11.md

 ---

-## Task 2 Report — Generating a Certificate Signing Request (CSR) for a Web Server
+## Task 2 — Generating a Certificate Signing Request (CSR) for a Web Server

 In this task, we generated a Certificate Signing Request (CSR) for a web server that will later request a certificate from the CA created in Task 1.
 The CSR contains the server’s public key and identity information, which the CA uses to issue a signed certificate.